aa-news/reload/README.md

-Runs a command and restarts it whenever a file is added, removed or renamed in the given directory
+Runs a command and restarts it whenever a file is added, removed, or edited in the given directory.
+Can ignore edit events

 ```
-node ./reload.js path/to/watch command arg0 arg1 arg2
+node ./reload.js all path/to/watch command arg0 arg1 arg2
+node ./reload.js edit path/to/watch_without_edits command arg0 arg1
 ```